fukaraadam-workspace/chrome-extension-nextjs-template/packages/app-ui/README.md

 - Regular Next.js commands can be used to run application as a web app.
 Run `serve out` or `npx http-server ./out` after build to serve static export.
 - Api types can be automatically generated from swagger with `npm run utility:api-codegen` command.
 - Favicon can be generated with `npm run utility:icon-generator` command.
+- `BUILD_MODE=development` environment variable can be used to generate source map for build. `npm run build:dev` command is using this variable to set build mode.

 ## Structure